eweso/eweso-standards/README.md

 ## Unit tests

-Unit tests are based on PHPUnit version 9.5+ and must be fully configured via `phpunit.xml` located in the packages's root directory.
+Unit tests are based on `PHPUnit` version 9.5+ and must be fully configured via `phpunit.xml` located in the package root directory.
 The following `phpunit.xml` is a basic but fully functional example:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>